mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hive-metastore/1.1.0-3.0.0/getting-started/index.md

 ## Integration with DC/OS access controls

-In Enterprise DC/OS 1.10 and later, you can integrate your SDK-based service with DC/OS ACLs to restrict users and groups only to certain services.
+In Enterprise DC/OS 1.10 and later, you can integrate your SDK-based service with DC/OS ACLs to restrict users and groups  to certain services.
 You will install your service into a folder, and then restrict access to some number of folders.
 Folders also allow you to assign namespaces to services; for example, `staging/{{ model.serviceName }}` and `production/{{ model.serviceName }}`.

 Use the following steps to integrate with DC/OS access controls: